linghuiluo/linghuiluo.github.io/teaching.md

   - Content: The course covers basic concepts of calculus such as induction, real and complex numbers, sequences and series, limits of functions, continuity, differentiation and integration in a real variable, theorems of differential and integral calculus, power series.
 - **Modeling** (Modelierung), Bachelor Course in German, Paderborn University
   - Winter 2011
-  - Content: The course covers basic concepts of modeling and calculus in computer science: value ranges, terms,algebras, propositional logic, verification of algorithms, graphs, context-free grammars, XML, UML diagrams, entity-relationship model, finite automata, Petri nets
+  - Content: The course covers basic concepts of modeling and calculus in computer science: value ranges, terms, algebras, propositional logic, verification of algorithms, graphs, context-free grammars, XML, UML diagrams, entity-relationship model, finite automata, Petri nets

 ### Student Supervision
 Supervised Thesis at Paderborn University